k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

-- The **Special** and **Categorical** indicates for which field type you wish to override the default behavior: special parameters or categorical field.
+- The **Special** and **Categorical** column headings indicate which field type you wish to override the default behavior for: special parameters or categorical field.
 One of these fields must be **true** for each record.

-- The **Indicator** field indicates how to override the default behavior:
+- The **Indicator** column heading indicates how to override the default behavior:

 ​	**Examples**:

 - Do not define a city as a special param as the data generation process has to generate real values for a city.

-- Force the AI to treat the case_note field as a special param and generate dummy "realistic like" value for this field.
+- Force the AI to treat the case_note field as a special param and generate a realistic-like dummy value for this field.

 - The MTable will be populated as follows: